thef4tdaddy/chastityOS/README.md

 ### ☁️ Import/Export JSON
 - Allow users to backup and migrate data manually between devices or browsers via JSON file import/export.

+### 📶 Offline Mode
+- Works as a PWA with data cached locally
+- Changes sync to Firebase automatically once you reconnect

 ### 🔐 Authentication Options
 - Default anonymous sign-in (no setup required)
 - Optional upgrade to sign in with Google account